emilynordmann/introdataviz/docs/appendix-0.md

 <p class="caption">(\#fig:smooth-plot-scales3)Combining scale functions and zoom functions</p>
 </div>

 Which actually looks much like our original scatterplot but with better definition on the axes.
 So you can see we can actually have a lot of control over the axes and what we see.
-One thing to note however is that you should not use the `limits` argument within the `scale_*` functions as a zoom.
+However, one thing to note, is that you should not use the `limits` argument within the `scale_*` functions as a zoom.
 It won't work like that and instead will just disregard data.
 Look at this example:

 ```r